prose-im/prose-pod-server/plugins/community/mod_http_oauth2/README.md

 OAuth supports "scopes" as a way to grant clients limited access.

-There are currently no standard scopes defined for XMPP.
-This is something that we intend to change, e.g. by definitions provided in a future XEP.
+[XEP-0493: OAuth Client Login] describes using OAuth 2.0 / OpenID Connect with XMPP.
+This module does not yet support [the scopes defined](https://xmpp.org/extensions/xep-0493.html#oauth-scopes).
 This means that clients you authorize currently have to choose between unrestricted access to your account (including the ability to change your password and lock you out!) and zero access.
 So, for now, while using OAuth clients can prevent leaking your password to